Skip to main content

 • name of your critical system

-• name of essential service it supports
+• name of the essential service it supports

-• core IT infrastructure underpinning the service (for example, network or cloud provider)
+• core IT infrastructure underpinning the service – for example, network or cloud provider

-• breakdown of backend systems/applications (where applicable)
+• breakdown of backend systems or applications, where applicable

 • team’s decision on whether this system is in scope